openshift/enhancements/enhancements/storage/csi-migration.md

 For Tech Preview, we want to introduce a mechanism to allow switching CSI migration feature flags on and off accross OCP components.

-Due to upstream requirements, it is important that this mechanism allows for enabling the feature flags on control-plane components **before** the kubelet, and vice-versa.
+Due to upstream requirements, it is important that this mechanism allows for enabling the feature flags on control-plane components **before** the kubelet, and vice versa.

 Once CSI migration is enabled by default in upstream, it will not be possible to disable it again.
 Therefore, such mechanism shall be disabled in OCP once CSI migration becomes GA in upstream.

 ## Non-Goals

 * Control the ordering in which OCP components will be upgraded or downgraded.
-We will leave this responsability to the user.
 * Install or remove the CSI driver as the migration is enabled or disabled.

 ## Proposal